icosa-grid/R-icosa/index.md

 implementations are based on hierarchical organizations of grid cells, which allows very high-resolution.
-In contrast, the icosa package was optimized for coarser resolutions, providing a more gradual change of cells sizes, 3D-based operations (e.g. grid rotation), and to be used in the R environment for spatially isotropic analysis - especially when it comes to latitudinal patterns.
-It also allows access to not only hexagonal, but triangular grids as well.
+In contrast, the icosa package was optimized for coarser resolutions, providing a more gradual change of cells sizes, more efficient 3D operations (e.g. grid rotation), and to be used in the R environment for spatially isotropic analysis - especially when it comes to latitudinal patterns.
+It allows access to not only hexagonal, but triangular grids as well.

 ------------------------------------------------------------------------